Pittsburgh’s Top Dupuytren's contracture expert

 Dupuytren’s contracture occurs when the tissue below the skin of the palm begins to thicken.
 If you suffer from this hand condition, you will most likely notice bumps, thick cords, and indentations in your palm.
 Dupuytren’s contracture can also cause the fingers to bend towards the palm, as well as affect the knuckles and bottoms of the feet.

-If you’re ready to experience the best surgical care available from the top hand & wrist surgeon in the Pittsburgh area, you’ve found the right doctor.
+If you’re ready to experience the best care available for your Dupuytren's contracture, you’ve found the right doctor.
 Reach out to Dr. Spiess’s office and schedule your first consultation today.

 Treatment for Dupuytren’s contracture can range from simple observation to surgery, depending on how severe the case is.
 Since pain is rare, the main goal of treatment is to help the hand function like normal again.
 In mild cases, the disease may only need to be monitored, and it may not end up worsening.
 In more severe cases, treatment may include one of the following options to help straighten the fingers: